TenaciousXenon/GRO_Uptime_Proxy/Troubleshoot.md

 # UptimeRobot Runbook (Non‑Technical)

 This guide walks you through how to add and delete monitors in UptimeRobot and how to troubleshoot when a monitor shows a site as “down.”
-It is written for non‑CS users and uses simple, step‑by‑step instructions.

-If you get stuck after following the steps, it’s okay to pause, try again later, or escalate to someone technical.

 ## Quick Definitions